My Client Married My Ex… Do I Tell Her or Walk Away?

 A professional faces a shocking dilemma after discovering their client married their ex—should they reveal the truth or walk away?

-the situation Some situations in life blur the line between personal and professional—and when they do, there’s rarely an easy answer.
+The situation Some situations in life blur the line between personal and professional—and when they do, there’s rarely an easy answer.
 We’re often told to keep work and personal life separate, but what happens when the two collide in a way you never expected?
 In this story, one person finds themselves in exactly that position after discovering that their client is now married to someone from their past.
 What makes it worse isn’t just the coincidence—it’s the truth they’re carrying.
 A truth that could potentially change everything.
 Now, they’re stuck with a decision that doesn’t have a clear right or wrong answer: speak up and risk destroying someone’s life, or stay silent and carry the weight of what they know.

 I (28F) work at a hair salon and have a client (29F).
 She first started coming here in November and has been my new regular.
 The first time she came in, she said it was funny that me and her daughter have the exact same name, especially since it’s an older, uncommon name.
 I thought it was nice.